 Another helpful resource for understanding the product is the complete online documentation for Photoshop and all CS6 applications.

-Lynda.com, the top online training site for Adobe software, also offers over 1,000(!) hours of tutorials on just Photoshop alone – and through our partnership you can get an exclusive free 10-day trial with unlimited access to hundreds of in-depth courses and instructional videos throughout the entire site.
+Lynda.com, by far the top online training site for Adobe software, also offers over 1,000(!) hours of tutorials on just Photoshop alone – and even better, you can sign up for a free 30-day trial with unlimited access to thousands of in-depth courses and instructional videos throughout the entire site.

 Still on Photoshop CS5 or earlier?
 See: Free Training and Tutorials for Photoshop CS5, CS4, and CS3.